sophiecchen/personal-website/work/class-project-descriptions/multithreaded-network-file-server.md

 The server supports functionality for reading a block of data (specified by pathname and offset), writing a block of data (specified by pathname and offset), creating a new file or directory "pathname", and deleting an existing file or directory "pathname".

-*This project was completed for my operating systems class and is stored in a private GitHub.
-If you would like to see the code for this project, please contact me.*
+*This project was completed for my operating systems class and is stored in a private GitHub, as per my university's honor code.
+If you are a involved in recruitment or hiring and would like to see the code for this project, please contact me.*

 ***